jjwprotozoa/kidscallhome/README.md

 ## About

 Kids Call Home is a safe and secure platform for family communication.
 Parents can create accounts, add their children, and manage access.
-Children can use a special code to easily initiate video calls and send messages to their parents, keeping families connected anytime, anywhere.
+Family members (grandparents, aunts, uncles, and other trusted adults) can be invited to connect with children.
+Children can use a special code to easily initiate video calls and send messages to their parents and family members, keeping families connected anytime, anywhere.

 ## Authentication Flow